A Diffusion-based Generative Machine Learning Paradigm for Dynamic Contingency Screening: Diffusion Model for Contingency Screening

-After the perturbation of the input data $x_0$ to a fully noisy form $x_T$ by the forward process, the reverse process is defined by leveraging a neural network architecture to denoise the noisy data $x_T$ to a novel sample $y_0$.
+After the perturbation of the input data $x_0$ to a fully noisy form $x_T$ by the forward process, the reverse process is defined by leveraging a neural network architecture to denoise the noisy data $x_T$ to a novel sample $\mathbf{x}_{t-1|t=1}$ whose distribution is closely approximated to the true one of $\mathbf{x}^*_0$.
 The distribution of the novel-generated samples is a distribution $f_\theta(x)$ that is asymptotically approximated to the original distribution $f(x)$ by the training on the neural network.
 For the sake of efficiency, the U-Net architecture \cite{ronneberger2015u} is adapted to the DDPM-CS for the denoising function by the reverse process.

 Theoretically, the U-Net architecture is a family of convolutional neural networks that is engineered as a common structure of an encoder followed by a decoder to learn the noise added by the forward process.
 The U-Net architecture is a U-shaped encoder-decoder that is symmetric and composed of a series of convolutional layers and skip connections.
-There is an information bottleneck in the middle of the U-Net architecture to reduce the dimensionality of the feature maps and engage the network to learn features (noise) from the input data effectively.
-To serve the role of denoising noise, the U-Net architecture is designed to learn the noise from the input data $x_T$ and infer the noise $\epsilon_{\theta} \sim f_{\theta}(x_T)$ instead of an image in a segmentation task conventionally.
+There is an information bottleneck in the middle of the U-Net architecture to reduce the dimensionality of the feature maps and engage the network to learn features (noise) from the prompt effectively.
+To serve the role of denoising noise, after being trained to learn the discrepancy at each time $t$ of the timestep with respect to a base profile, the U-Net model infers the discrepancy $\mathbf{\xi}_\theta \left( \mathbf{x}_t,t \right)$ between the noised version of the target case $\mathbf{x}_t$ and the base case $\mathbf{x}_0$.

-The sampling procedure in the DDPM-CS is the opposite process to the forward process.
-The trained U-NET is utilized to generate a predicted noise $\epsilon_\theta$ that is approximated to the original noise added to the input data samples.
-The sampling procedure is executed by the consecutively denoising chain to generate a new data sample $y_0^* \sim f_\theta^*(x_0) \approx f(x_0)$ as shown in Algorithm \ref{alg:3}:
+The denoising process is repeated over the time step from $t=T$ to $t=1$ to generate a novel sample $\mathbf{\hat{x}}^*_0 \sim p_\theta(\mathbf{\hat{x}}^*_0)$, where $p_\theta(\mathbf{\hat{x}}^*_0)$ is approximate to the true distribution $p(\mathbf{x}_0)$, i.e. the distribution of the worst scenarios with respect to different operating base cases in the training dataset.
+Nevertheless, in this proposed model, the denoising process wears a completely different manner.
+In particular, the sampling process leverages a novel approach based on the new designed loss function to obtain the denoised version of target cases at each time $t$, which is derived directly from a discrepancy $\hat{\mathbf{\xi}}_\theta \left (\mathbf{x}_t, t \right )$ as illustrated in step 4 of Algorithm \ref{alg:3}.
+Consequently, that of target cases at $t-1$ is a result of the process of adding noise for time $t-1$ from that denoised version at time $t$, which is exactly what the forward process makes the target cases noisy.
+The sampling procedure is described in Algorithm \ref{alg:3}.